 3.2.
-For all Road, Navigation, Targa Road and Historic Road Rallies tyres are free subject to the following; a) tyres on the current FIA List of Asphalt Eligible Tyres are permitted; including sizes not homologated. b) Tyres on List 1B(from 2020) and List 1C are not permitted other than the Avon CR28, the Avon CR6ZZ and the Pirelli P7 Corsa Classic, for pre 1/10/90 registered cars, and the Yokohama AO21R (manufactured before 01/11/14);

-c) Tyres marked for "competition use" are not permitted with the exception of tyres on List 6 and 3.2a).
+For all Road, Navigation, Targa Road and Historic Road Rallies tyres are free subject to the following; (a) Tyres on the current FIA List of Asphalt Eligible Tyres are permitted; including sizes not homologated; (b) Tyres on List 1B (from 2020) and List 1C are not permitted other than the Avon CR28, the Avon CR6ZZ and the Pirelli P7 Corsa Classic, for pre 1/10/90 registered cars, the Yokohama A021R (manufactured before 01/11/14), and the Yokohama Advan A052; (c) Tyres marked for "competition use" are not permitted with the exception of tyres on List 6 and 3.2a.
+3.2.1.
+For Endurance Road Rallies only tyres on List 4 are permitted.